ManishShaw-94/Linux-Manual/readme.md

 # LINUX MANUAL

-> A kerner is a program that allocates and controls hardware resources in a system.
-    A kernel act as an interface between your raw hardware (RAM, processor, storage) and the Operating System.
+> A **kernel** is a program that allocates and controls hardware resources in a system.
+A kernel acts as an interface between your raw hardware (RAM, processor, storage) and the operating system.

-> A linux is a kernel upon which you can build an Operating System (also called Linux Distros, say for example: Ubuntu, Alpine, Fedora).
-    Linux Distribution use the Linux Kernel together with the GNU Operating System.
+> **Linux** is a kernel upon which you can build an operating system (also called Linux distributions, for example: Ubuntu, Alpine, Fedora).
+Linux distributions use the Linux kernel together with the GNU operating system.

 ---------------------------